 - The intention of the Forum is to foster health care value improvement that is substantial and continuous.

 To improve the value received by employers and patients for their health care expenditures.
-Value considerations includes price, quality, employee satisfaction and utilization.
+Value considerations include price, quality, employee satisfaction and utilization.

 Forum members have the unique opportunity to work collaboratively across key stakeholders to: